-The Federated Mountain Clubs Mountain & Forest Trust exists to support activities such as research into outdoor recreation, publication of books related to tramping and mountaineering and other activities which support the aim of the Federated Mountain Clubs.
+The FMC Mountain & Forest Trust exists to support activities such as research and/or projects related to outdoor recreation, publication of books related to tramping and mountaineering and other activities which support the aims of FMC.

 Donations & Bequests

 The Trust relies on donations and bequests for its funding.
 If you would like to make a donation (receipts will be sent) then use one of the links below.
 The Trust is a registered charitable trust and as such all donations attract a tax rebate.
 Bequests are welcome and if you would like to include this provision in your will please contact us.

 The Trust makes grants to projects pursuant to its charitable aims, as listed above.
 Applicants can download a ‘Request for Grant’ form: click here.

 Applicants seeking support in the publishing of a book you should review the’Information for Book Grant applicants’form: click here.

 The next round of Grant requests will be considered by the Trust Board in November 2017.
 Applications close on 30 September 2017.

 Recent Grants contributed to…

 - 2017 -Various Federated Mountain Clubs projects – FMC